Students of the Month

 The form to nominate a student is available here.

-Eva Luz Pombo is an 11th-grade student at Arizona School for the Arts and was nominated by her Choir Director Jessica Elder.
+Eva Luz Pombo is an 11th-grade student at Arizona School for the Arts in Maricopa County, and was nominated by her Choir Director Jessica Elder.
 Ms. Elder shared about Eva’s excitement to learn and her heart for serving others.
 Eva serves as a volunteer at Hospice of the Valley supporting patients and their families with end of life care.
 As an 8th grader, Eva applied and was selected for a 3-week Neurology summer program at Georgetown University which sparked her curiosity to understand the brain.
 Since then, Eva has also done a 7-week research internship through the University of Arizona where she worked in a lab focused on Parkinson’s disease.
 Eva continues to work on that project remotely doing image analysis.
 She also serves as the Director of Heartbeats and the Welcome to America Project which helps provide musical instruments, bicycles, and other items to refugees to help them feel at home in a new place.
 Eva is also active in her school community where she serves as an Arizona School for the Arts ambassador and leads the club RISE where students find ways to give back to their community.
 She is also an honorary student member of the school’s board of directors.
 Eva is described as confident, gentle, intelligent, humble, a leader, and a servant.

-Emily Sanchez is a 9th-grade student at Holbrook High School and was nominated by Principal Grau at Holbrook Junior High School.
+Emily Sanchez is a 9th-grade student at Holbrook High School in Navajo County, and was nominated by Principal Grau at Holbrook Junior High School.
 Principal Grau noted Emily’s impact on her school and the local community.
 Emily has served on the Community and Family Engagement project to bridge school-to-home community relations and connections.
 Emily is known as one of the first students to volunteer her time within the community and the school.
 Emily has worked to organize class games, fundraisers, leadership service projects, and more.
 She has regularly presented at the Holbrook Unified School District Governing Board meetings to keep them up to date on the school and community activities she leads as part of her student council vice president role.
 In addition to being a student-athlete on the softball team, Emily also serves as the team manager for the volleyball and basketball teams.
 Emily is known as a friend to all and is described as the epitome of a great leader with a service-oriented nature.
 Emily finished junior high at the top of her class, receiving all A’s throughout her junior high, and started high school with some high school credit already completed.
 Emily has also been recognized as a state winner with the Masonic Lodge for the Student Community Service Award.

-Charlotte was a homeschool student that graduated in May 2024 and was nominated by her mother Karen Bond.
+Charlotte was a homeschool student from Yavapai County, that graduated in May 2024 and was nominated by her mother Karen Bond.
 Mrs. Bond shared about Charlotte’s dedication and perseverance in learning the cello.
 At 14 years old in the spring of 2020, Charlotte started learning the cello with a used beginner cello and taught herself using books and Youtube videos.
 When Charlotte progressed to needing an in-person instructor she took on any odd jobs she could find to fund her lessons and eventually upgrade her cello.
 Charlotte joined a local community college orchestra before earning a spot with the Pops Orchestra.
 Charlotte eventually went on to compete against students with years more experience to earn a spot at Interlochen, one of the top music camps in the country.

 The U.S. Presidential Scholars Program was created in 1964 by executive order of the president to recognize distinguished graduating high school seniors.
 The program was extended in 1979 to include students demonstrating exceptional artistic talent and then extended again in 2015 to include students making accomplishments in career and technical education.